Keats/vincentprouillet/content/blog/2019-10-29_react-typescript-webpack-1.md

 ## Linting
 The last code quality tooling we are going to add is [ESLint](https://eslint.org/).
-Setting it up requires a few more dependencies than the other tools as we need to make it work with React, Prettier and Typescript and that is split in several packages.
+Setting it up requires a few more dependencies than the other tools as we need to make it work with React, Prettier and Typescript.

 ```bash
 $ yarn add eslint eslint-config-prettier eslint-plugin-react @typescript-eslint/eslint-plugin @typescript-eslint/parser --dev